F-T-Nkosi/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move script moves all files beginning with uppercase letter to /tmp/u 101-clean_emacs script deletes all files in current directory that end with ~ 102-tree script creates a tree of direcoties welcome/to/school
+100-lets_move script moves all files beginning with uppercase letter to /tmp/u 101-clean_emacs script deletes all files in current directory that end with ~ 102-tree script creates a tree of direcoties welcome/to/school 103-commas script lists all contents of the current working directory as a comma separated list with formatting